-Step 2: Fill the kettle with water till the full-level mark — leave a little gap for the lime or lemon juice.
+Step 3: Fill the kettle with water till the FULL-level mark.
 The brown stains should all be below the water level.
-Do not go over the FULL-level mark as hot water may spill out of the kettle when boiling.
+Do not go over the FULL-level mark as hot water may spill out of the kettle during boiling.

-Step 3: Add a few tablespoons of lime/lemon juice (depending on the size of the kettle and also the concentration of the acidic juice) to the water and put the electric kettle to boil.
+Step 4: Put the electric kettle to boil.
 It is safer to let the water boil fully than to peek inside to check the progress when it is boiling — the 100°C steam can cause second-degree burns.

 Once the boiling is completed, the cleaning is done!
 In my case, one cleaning can last at least a month.
 And by doing regular cleaning, I won't have to see any stains at all.